Between Quays and Bureaucracy: How Mallorca's Ports Are Responding to Landings

 Aspects rarely mentioned enough

 First: onward travel.
-Many of the arrivals use the ferry to the mainland.
+Many of the arrivals by boat use the ferry to the mainland.
 Without reliable follow-up local services hardly know who stays and what long-term support needs will arise – housing, jobs, health care.

 Second: the data basis.
 When registration processes stall, reliable figures for political decisions are missing.
 Authorities then have to react based on estimates – a poor foundation for sustainable planning.